dsoprea/GeditSafetySave/README.txt

 =======

-Once this plugin is installed and enabled (within the plugin listing, in gEdit), all unsaved documents will begin to be watched.
+Once this plugin is installed and enabled (within the plugin listing, in "gedit"), all unsaved documents will begin to be watched.
 When an unsaved document is saved by the user, its file in temporary storage will be deleted.
 If all unsaved documents are saved by the user and all temporary files are removed, the storage directory will be removed.
 All old temporary files will be periodically cleaned-up (currently, every four weeks).

-Your unsaved documents will be stored under a directory named after the date/time that your gEdit session was started.
+Your unsaved documents will be stored under a directory named after the date/time that your "gedit" session was started.
 For example:

     ~/.gedit-unsaved/20131027-052807/Untitled Document 1